A land without a people for a people without a land: Use of the phrase by Christian Zionists and proponents of a Jewish return to the land

-William Eugene Blackstone (born 1841) became an evangelist at the age of 37.
-A trip to the Holy Land in 1881 made him into a passionate restorationist.
-Like most people in the 1880s and 90s, he was appalled by the government-instigated pogroms being carried out against Russian Jews.

 The Blackstone Memorial, an 1891 statement of support for making Palestine a Jewish state, was signed by hundreds of prominent Americans and received wide attention.
 Although the Memorial did not contain the phrase "land without a people", shortly after returning from his trip to Palestine in 1881 Blackstone wrote, in the context of his concern over the fate of the Jews of Russia, "And now, this very day, we stand face to face with the awful dilemma, that these millions cannot remain where they are, and yet have no other place to go...
 This phase of the question presents an astonishing anomaly – a land without a people, and a people without a land".

 John Lawson Stoddard, a popular speaker and author of travel books, published an 1897 travelogue in which he exhorts the Jews, "You are a people without a country; there is a country without a people.
 Be united.
 Fulfil the dreams of your old poets and patriarchs.
 Go back, go back to the land of Abraham".

 According to Adam Garfinkle what Keith, Shaftesbury, Blackstone, Stoddard and the other nineteenth century Christians who used this phrase were saying was that the Holy Land was not the seat of a nation in the way that Japan is the land of the Japanese and Denmark is the land of the Danes.
 The Arabic-speaking Muslim and Christian inhabitants of the "Holy Land" did not, in the view of European and American Christians of that era, appear to constitute a people or nation defined by their attachment to Palestine, they appeared, rather, to be part of the larger Arab, Armenian or Greek peoples.